adblockplus/web.adblockplus.org/pages/contribute-code.md

 {{coding-style Once you've made and tested your changes, first make sure they're in line with our [coding style](coding-style).}}

-{{sending-a-patch Now you can send us your patch.
-You can either attach it to the issue, or create a pull request on [GitHub](https://github.com/adblockplus).}}
+{{sending-a-patch Now you can send us your patch, ideally by uploading it to [codereview.adblockplus.org](https://codereview.adblockplus.org).
+But you can also attach a patch file to the issue, or create a pull request on [GitHub](https://github.com/adblockplus).}}

 {{contributor-agreement Finally, before we can accept your patch, you need to sign the [contributor agreement](https://adblockplus.org/eyeo-contributor-license-agreement.pdf).
 Please print it out, sign it, scan that or take a picture of it and send it to one of your reviewers.}}